 - Gru's adorable minion thingies from Despicable Me.
 Word of God is that they're genetically engineered corn kernels.

-- In the Tim Burton Batman films, the Penguin has an army of circus performers as his main gang, but also has an army of...penguins.
+- In the Tim Burton's Batman Returns, the Penguin has an army of circus performers as his main gang, but also has an army of...penguins.